-Figure 4: Example mean_residuals.ps diagnostic plots for the two profiles of Figure 3; software V1.2.
+Figure 4: Example bin_residuals.ps diagnostic plots for the two profiles of Figure 3.
 Each panel shows the mean residuals (with standard deviations) plotted against bin number (distance from ADCP transducer).
-The dc and uc labels printed inside the panel list downcast and upcast rms mean residuals in the block of bins with the best data (solid orange and green lines in the profiles); green, yellow and red background colors indicate data of progressively less quality.
+The dc and uc labels printed inside the panel list downcast and upcast rms mean residuals in the block of bins with the best data (solid orange and green lines in the profiles); green, yellow and red background colors indicate data of progressively inferior quality.